cogentdom/API_Exercise/README.md

 # API Exercise

-Implementation of the Qunadl API
+Implementation of the Qunadl API.
-Analysis of the financial market
+Analysis of the financial market.